 In September 2008 the Countesses posted an article about the number of female artists appearing in the latest issue of Broadsheet.
-As an anonymous commenter I suggested that the sample was not big enough to get a good idea of whether it was an indicative of the average.
-Fred Friendly also commented that there should also be some qualitative or quantative measure to the calculation as the Countesses had counted each name giving it the same value.
+As an anonymous commenter, I suggested that the sample was not big enough to get a good idea of whether the CoUNTess @blogspot's findings were indicative of Broadsheet's average.
+Fred Friendly also commented that there should also be some qualitative, or quantitive measure to the calculation, as the Countesses had counted each name giving it the same value.
 I decided to survey the last 3 years to get a bigger picture.

-For an explanation of how the numbers where arrived at please see the bottom of each graph and the end of the article of an explanation of the method.
+For an explanation of how these numbers where arrived at please see the bottom of each graph and the end of the article of an explanation of the method.

 The following statics are taken from the last three years of Broadsheet issues, Volumes 35 (2006) to 37 (2008), a total of 12 issues, 156 articles (113 written by men, 40 by women, 3 group or un-authored) and 393 images.

 In order to try and introduce some quantitive measure without counting column inches, I have broken the articles in types: Review, Opinion, Feature, Text, Interview, Book Review, Round Table.
 The statistics for each category are listed separately below.
 As Broadsheet is a magazine that is responding to exhibitions, general world news and art events such as conferences, many of its articles are in some way a “review”.
 I have created these categories in order to give a sense of the amount of discussion.

 The general statics are: images by women make up 15% of the total and in the content, number of feature articles or mentions in reviews etc, varies from 25 to 32% depending on the category.
 Below are the statics for content broken up by category with additional graphs of the photos used to illustrate each.

 Images of artworks from before 1900 are counted as “other”.
 Examples of images from this category are: covers of books, portraits of interviewees, photographs of locations and news images.